 A pair of sunglasses will help you protect your eyes from harmful UV rays that the sun emits.
 High level of UV exposure can increase the chances of cataracts and macular degeneration.

 So, it is essential for you to choose a pair of protective eyewear that blocks UVA and UVB rays.
-Even if you wear contact lenses, carry your sunglasses, to offer an extra layer of protection.
+Even if you wear contact lenses, such as acuvue moist, carry your sunglasses, to offer an extra layer of protection.

 Look away from the Computer Screen